Designerpro13/project-paspatch/documentation.md

 ### Prerequisites

-Before installing RisQWise, ensure you have the following installed:
+Before installing PatchWise, ensure you have the following installed:

 *   Node.js (and npm or yarn)
 *   Git